Exiting the European Union

-BIFA is a neutral body and will provide information to support our members as the forthcoming legislative changes become apparent between now, the date that the UK formally triggers the resignation process (Article 50 of the Lisbon Treaty) and the date the country’s exit becomes effective.
+BIFA is a neutral body and will provide information to support our members as the forthcoming legislative changes become apparent between now and the date the country’s exit becomes effective.

 Note: Currently the UK is still a member of the EU and is committed to abide by all EU legislation until membership of the EU officially ceases.

 Brexit: Trading at WTO terms – What does this mean for UK freight forwarders?